PaulMaly/perlite/README.md

 ### Widget context

-The main thing you should know, context values are static.
-They are passed through when the widget is created, their count and order can't be changed all the widget life-cycle.
-Of course, if the context value is a reference to the object/array, its changes could be applied in the next rendering cycle.
-But these changes never triggering a new render by itself.
+Basically, `context` is just any additional arguments that can be passed to the widget's `state` and `render` functions on widget creation.
+These arguments can have any type and order you needed.
+The main thing you should know, `context` values are static.
+They are passed through when the widget is created, their count and order can't be changed on all widget life-cycle.
+Of course, if some `context` value is a reference to the object/array, its mutations could be applied in the next DOM update cycle.
+But, unlike the `state` mutations, context mutations will never trigger a new DOM update cycle by itself.

 ```javascript
 const context = { ... };